jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

   (d) prescribing requirements relating to the deposit of that money and property in separate clients' funds accounts or safe custody, as the case may be:
   (e) specifying the duties and obligations of those dealers in relation to clients' funds accounts including obligations to make payments into those accounts:
   (f) providing for the protection of money deposited in clients' funds accounts and the investment of that money and property deposited in safe custody from claims against persons dealing in futures contracts:
-  (g) providing for the Commission to carry out functions under the regulations, and its powers and procedures in doing so.
+  (g) providing for the FMA to carry out functions under the regulations, and its powers and procedures in doing so.
 (2) Without limiting subsection (1), regulations made under that subsection may also apply to persons acting on behalf of an authorised futures exchange in the same way that they apply to the authorised futures exchange.
-(3) The Minister must consult with the Commission before making a recommendation under subsection (1).
+(3) The Minister must consult with the FMA before making a recommendation under subsection (1).

 ### 49C Regulations concerning investment advisers and brokers
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister in accordance with subsection (2), make regulations for the purpose of—